-Pursuant to the leverage restriction in OGE Energy's revolving credit agreement, OGE Energy must maintain a percentage of debt to total capitalization at a level that does not exceed 65 percent.
-The payment of cash dividends indirectly results in an increase in the percentage of debt to total capitalization, which results in the restriction of approximately \$1.6 billion of OGE Energy's retained earnings from being paid out in dividends.
-Accordingly, approximately \$1.4 billion of OGE Energy's retained earnings as of December 31, 2021 are unrestricted for the payment of dividends.
+On December 19, 2022, OGE Energy entered into an amendment to its revolving credit facility that increased the permitted leverage ratio (percentage of debt to total capitalization) for OGE Energy from an amount not to exceed 65 percent to an amount not to exceed 70 percent.
+The payment of cash dividends indirectly results in an increase in the percentage of debt to total capitalization, which results in the restriction of approximately \$816.9 million of OGE Energy's retained earnings from being paid out in dividends.
+Accordingly, approximately \$2.5 billion of OGE Energy's retained earnings as of December 31, 2022 are unrestricted for the payment of dividends.